uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Finding an apartment
-When searching in Toronto, it pays to familiarize

 #### Neighbourhoods
 Below is a list of neighbourhoods in which graduate students have recently lived off campus.